 Fact-4 Whatever it is, this is NOT a unique problem.
 GOOGLE IT !

 Attempting any repair should always be a learning experience.
 Go on-line and find out what others have done right or wrong when faced with the same problem.
-The World Wide Web has become an incredible treasure trove of information as long as we read enough responses to weed out the mis-information.
+The World Wide Web has become an incredible treasure trove of information as long as we are patient enough to weed out the mis-information.
+Some people like video clips.
+OK if that works for you, but when I filter videos out of my search (-youtube) reliable information can be found much faster.

 Poor quality tools handled by people unaware of the damage they can do have doomed many repairs.
 Failures are part of the learning process.
 If there's a knack to doing repairs, it's taking care not to make the problem worse.
-Look at the screwdriver in your hand.
+Let's look at one of the simplest tools, the flat blade screwdriver.
 Is the blade rounded?
-Is it the correct size and type for the fastener?
-Failures are most often caused by very simple things.
+Is it the correct size for the fastener?
+Failures are often caused by very simple things.
+A screwdriver that does not fit tight in the slot and closely match the length of the slot is the wrong screwdriver.

 Doing work yourself is an excuse to buy tools!
 Start small, buy the best tools you can, learn to properly use them, and take care of them.

 This is particularly true for cordless tools.
 The battery is the heart of any cordless tool.
-It makes no sense to invest top dollar for a premium brand name, when the battery technology is no different from any other similar cordless tool.
-Batteries that are properly charged will only last 3-5 years.
-Replacement battteries cost nearly as much as a new tool with the latest battery technology.
+It makes no sense to invest top dollar for a premium brand name, when the battery technology is no different from any other cordless tool.
+Batteries will last 3-5 years.
+Replacement batteries cost nearly as much as a new tool with the latest battery technology.
 I see no benefit to paying twice as much for premium cordless tools that might last longer.

-For corded tools (drills-saws) and air tools, my first choice is used, contractor-grade tools.
-These are often sold at the end of a building season.
-Many of these may look beat-up, but have plenty of useful life left for personal use.
+For corded tools (drills-saws) and air tools (grinders-nailers), a good option is used, contractor-grade tools.
+These are often sold at the end of the building season (late Fall-Winter).
+Many of these will look abused, but have plenty of useful life for personal use.
 This is the best way I've found to get great tools for about 1/4 what they cost new.
-Using "experienced" tools may help overcome a slight lack of experience.

 STEP AWAY from the cheapest tools.
-The cheapest tools are always junk.
-You just end up spending a lot more money buying and breaking tools.
-Not to mention the time lost when tools break in the middle of a project.
+Cheap tools are always junk.
+You end up spending a lot more money buying and breaking tools.
+Not to mention the time lost when the tool breaks in the middle of a project.

 Rule No.1 – Locking pliers should not be your favorite tool!